 During the duration of our testing, we mainly used the Home Flex with a Tesla, and we had no problems connecting the charging station to the Tesla/J1772 adapter.
 Be aware though, that you will need to supply your own Tesla adapter to use the ChargePoint Home Flex (one comes with each Tesla car).
 We have also tested the charging station with a VW ID.4 and Kia EV6 and had zero compatibility issues.

 Connectivity and Software

 Upon registration and setup of the Home Flex, the software knew our location and was able to accurately identify our electric utility in the area.
-This was very impressive because ChargePoint is able to download accurate time of use (TOU) electricity rates and take that information info account when calculating your charging costs.
+This was very impressive because ChargePoint can download accurate time of use (TOU) electricity rates and take that information into account when calculating your charging costs.

 A possible deal breaker for some drivers is the inability to register more than one Home Flex unit under a single account.
 So households that plan on installing more than one EV charging station (or drivers with multiple homes) should take note.
 This may be improved with a future app software update, but it continues to be a possible problem as of August 2023.
 Similarly, the Home Flex charging station cannot be shared between two ChargePoint user accounts.

 Scheduling works as promised during our testing.
 We also appreciate having separate scheduling options for weekdays and weekends, because energy costs often differ during times of the week.
 However, some competing units take scheduling flexibility a step further with daily schedules for drivers with inconsistent schedules.

 To make scheduling work reliably, make sure that your EV does not have another schedule enabled in the infotainment system.
 So it begins charging as soon as the charging station starts the session.